paulhibbitts/test-docsify-open-pages-starter-kit/docs/home.md

 For example, https://paulhibbitts.github.io/test-docsify-open-pages-starter-kit/#/resources would display a standard Docsify page while https://paulhibbitts.github.io/test-docsify-open-pages-starter-kit/#/resources?standalone=true&hidegitlink=true would only display page content (i.e., no sidebar or optional navbar is shown) and also hide the 'Edit this Page' link.

+To optionally show a page Table of Contents (based on included Headers), use the following:

+`?standalone=true&toc=true`

+For example, https://paulhibbitts.github.io/test-docsify-open-pages-starter-kit/#/resources?standalone=true would only display page content while https://paulhibbitts.github.io/test-docsify-open-pages-starter-kit/#/resources?standalone=true&toc=true would display a page Table of Contents on the right side of the page.

 📚 Docsify and Markdown Resources
 ---
 **Docsify**